OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 [comment]: <> ([TODO] Introduction)

-Touch Panel ESP32 is a firmware for the WT32-SC01, which is a low-cost device comprising a 3.5-inch touchscreen, ESP32, and options for hardware expansion.
+Touch Panel ESP32 is a firmware for a series of smart capacitive LCD touchscreen devices.
+These low-cost devices typically comprise a small colour touchscreen of around 3.5 or 4 inches and in various aspect ratios, ESP32, and options for hardware expansion.
 The firmware provides a user interface that complements your existing home or buildings automation system by providing elements such as tiles or keypads presented on a given "screen", and the user may switch between screens.

 The unit uses MQTT to provide control of your existing automation hub, and MQTT is used to provide feedback to UI elements, as well as to provide means of dynamic configuration of screens and other settings.

-The W32-SC01 device may be flashed straight out of the box with the firmware available below, joined to wi-fi or wired ethernet, then configured remotely using OXRS Admin, which is a single HTML file that targets a given unit by IP address.
+Most of the supported devices may be flashed straight out of the box with the firmware available below, joined to wi-fi or wired ethernet, then configured remotely using OXRS Admin, which is a single HTML file that targets a given unit by IP address.
 The unit is then further configured by OXRS Admin or MQTT.

 Touch Panel ESP32 may best be described as a "thin client"; that is, it sends messages when buttons are pressed, and updates the UI when messages are received, but automation states are not stored within Touch Panel ESP32 itself.